 From 7,029 to 9,685 visits – a 38% increase

 The first thing we did when we embarked on this project was conduct an SEO audit of the website using the Screaming Frog SEO Spider.

 - It provided us with an SEO overview of the website in its current form.

 - It helped us identify areas for improvement.

-In addition to the audit, we carried out keyword research using Google Analytics and Google’s Keyword Planner.
+In addition to the audit, we carried out keyword research using SEMRush Pro and Google’s Keyword Planner.

 Google Keyword Planner

 We used this data to identify the principal keywords and phrases that the website needed to target for each of its content channels.
 We also conducted initial keyword research on competitor sites as a means of comparing Success at School’s performance against other sites in the careers niche and to identify long-tail and ‘low hanging fruit’ keyword opportunities.